Pandemic-proof Apple to kick off lineup for critical holiday season

 On Tuesday, Apple is expected to unveil updates to several key products, including the Apple Watch and iPad, that will help determine whether it keeps up that streak.
 The devices will be shown in an event broadcast www.apple.com/apple-events from its Cupertino, California headquarters starting at 1 p.m.
 ET (1700 GMT).

-As markets closed Monday, Apple shares were up nearly 54% for the year, well ahead of the 22% gain for the Nasdaq.
+On Tuesday morning, Apple shares were up 1.4% and have risen nearly 56% this year, well ahead of the 23% gain for the Nasdaq.
 Even though Apple stock has fallen from a record high earlier this month, it remains near its $2 trillion stock market valuation.

 How the new products sell during the holiday shopping season in many western markets will largely define how well Apple performs for its entire fiscal year, which started this month.